holgerbrandl/krangl/docs/userguide/docs/10_minutes.md

 ```

 !!! note
     `krangl` also allows to convert any iterable into a data-frame via reflection.
-See the secion about [Reshaping Data](reshape.md) for details.
+See the section about [Reshaping Data](reshape.md) for details.

 ### Other input formats